jamesdamillington/Tenerife-PNV-ACV/Tenerife-PNV-ACV-Practical.md

 See if you can understand how this last code block has incorporated the precipitation data.
 Think about the following questions:
 - Which ecosystem types is precipitation modelled as affecting and why?
 - Where did the value of 500 come from and is this appropriate?
-- Do you think the new PNV map is a better representation given the literature on Tenerife vegetation.
+- Do you think the new PNV map is a better representation given the literature on Tenerife vegetation?

 If you think you will address the Vegetation question for Coursework 2, you could think further about other drivers of PNV you might add and explore data available on the [Earth Engine Data Catalogue](https://developers.google.com/earth-engine/datasets).

 ### 5.2 Fire
 While in Tenerife we also saw the influence of fire on current vegetation.
 Maybe this could also be included in a map of current vegetation.
 Rather than trying to digitise this ourselves, we could use data from remote sensing in GEE.

-The MODIS satellites collect data at a 1km resolution that is used partly to create daily maps of fire globally - [these data are available in GEE](https://developers.google.com/earth-engine/datasets/catalog/MODIS_061_MOD14A1).
+The MODIS satellites collect data at a 1 km resolution that is used partly to create daily maps of fire globally - [these data are available in GEE](https://developers.google.com/earth-engine/datasets/catalog/MODIS_061_MOD14A1).
 The next code block creates and visualizes a map that shows the extent of the 2023 fire as observed by the MODIS terra satellite.

   Task 5.4 **Copy and paste** the next block of code into the GEE Code Editor (at the bottom of all the other code) and **click ‘Run’ in GEE** to run the script.